Ethan Hardin

-Ethan Hardin (born 26 February 2003) is an English footballer who plays as a defender for MLS Next Pro side Inter Miami CF II as a member of the Inter Miami academy.
+Ethan Hardin (born 26 February 2003) is an English footballer who played as a defender for Inter Miami CF II and currently plays for Biola Eagles.

 Career

 Inter Miami CF II

 Hardin made his league debut for the club on 8 August 2020, playing the entirety of a 2–1 away victory over Tormenta FC.

 In his first season (2020), Hardin led the team in passing, with 741 (8th in League One), and in passing accuracy (90.7%).
 Hardin also had the second-most interceptions (25) and tied for a team-high 17 aerial duels won.

 Inter Miami CF

 In Inter Miami's preseason home international friendly versus Peru's "La U" on 26 January 2022, Hardin made his first appearance as a second-half substitute, wearing #34 and playing the left centerback position in a 3-4-3 formation.
 In the 72-minute, Hardin, at 18 years old, became the youngest goal scorer in Inter Miami franchise history when he scored a brilliant bouncing header from a corner kick to cap off an Inter Miami 4–0 victory.